Speech-Language Pathology Advanced ICU Fellowship

 Program start: August 2024

-Prerequisites: The fellowship is designed for speech-language pathologists who have completed their clinical fellowship, have a certificate of clinical competency from ASHA and are eligible for Maryland state license.
-Please note that we are unable to sponsor visas for international applicants.
+Prerequisites: The fellowship is designed for speech-language pathologists who have completed their clinical fellowship, have a certificate of clinical competency from ASHA, are eligible for Maryland state license and are eligible to work in the United States without visa sponsorship by the PMR department.

 Fellowship Features

-- Clinical evaluation and treatment experience in the areas of motor speech, language, cognition, swallowing, speech-generating devices and alternative communication
+- Clinical evaluation and treatment experience in the areas of motor speech, language, cognition, swallowing, tracheostomy management, speech-generating devices and alternative communication

 - Didactic experience, including surgery observations, participation in multidisciplinary rounds, weekly swallowing conference and monthly journal club meetings